🇫🇮 15 Fun Facts about Helsinki

 15. Helsinki wasn’t the original capital of Finland.

-Believe it or not, the city of Turku held the title of Finnish capital, though Helsinki took the mantle from 1812 onwards.
+Believe it or not, the city of Turku held the title of the Finnish capital, though Helsinki took the mantle from 1812 onwards.

 FAQs about Helsinki